link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 ECE 4961-001

 ### Introduction

 Tennis is a time-honored game that can be dated back to the 11th century, played by all ages all around the world.
 When you think of tennis you think of the intense competition, the player’s personalities, and the feeling in the of your favorite team winning.
 What is not talked about however is the cleanup process, after an intense match there is a lot of preparation that goes into getting the next match ready.
 When consulting the customer, they explained that their current tennis ball collecting method was outdated and broken.
-The main objective of this Capstone Design is to make an autonomous Tennis Ball Collector that can provide an effective alternative to this cleanup process.
+The main objective of this Capstone Design is to make improvements to the current Tennis Ball Collector with our new design ideas to help make the cleanup process more effective.

 ### Formulating the Problem